On the bright-end of the UV luminosity functions of galaxies at $z \sim 0.6-1.2$: Results and Discussion

-The galaxy rest-frame UV LF in the redshift range $0.6 < z < 1.2$ is derived using the method developed by \cite{2000MNRAS.311..433P}, explained in section \ref{sec:4.2}.
-We produce our results by dividing the sample in two redshift bins $0.6 < z < 0.8$ and $0.8 < z < 1.2$.
-The results for both the bins are plotted in Fig. \ref{fig:lf}, along with the best-fit Schechter function models from \citet{2005ApJ...619L..43A,2015ApJ...808..178H,2021MNRAS.506..473P} and paper I at the same redshifts.
+The galaxy rest-frame UV LF in the redshift range $0.6 < z < 1.2$ is derived using the method developed by \cite{2000MNRAS.311..433P}.
+We produce our results by dividing the sample into two redshift bins $0.6 < z < 0.8$ and $0.8 < z < 1.2$.
+We calculate the UV LF of galaxies using UVW1 data from the wide area COSMOS field.
+This work complements \citetalias{2022MNRAS.511.4882S}, in which LFs were calculated from deep UVW1 imaging in the CDFS, in that the larger sky area of COSMOS provides access to a larger sample of the most luminous galaxies, and so we can construct LFs to brighter absolute magnitudes.